naver/biobert-pretrained/README.md

 This repository provides pre-trained weights of BioBERT, a language representation model for biomedical domain, especially designed for biomedical text mining tasks such as biomedical named entity recognition, relation extraction, question answering, etc. Please refer to our paper [BioBERT: a pre-trained biomedical language representation model for biomedical text mining](https://arxiv.org/abs/1901.08746) for more details.

 ## Downloading pre-trained weights
 Go to [releases](https://github.com/naver/biobert-pretrained/releases) section of this repository, and download pre-trained weights of BioBERT.
-We provide three combinations of pre-trained BioBERT: Wiki + Books + PubMed, Wiki + Books + PMC, and Wiki + Books + PubMed + PMC.
-Pre-training was based on the [original BERT code](https://github.com/google-research/bert) provided by Google, and details are described in our paper.
+We provide three combinations of pre-trained weights: BioBERT (+ PubMed), BioBERT (+ PMC), and BioBERT (+ PubMed + PMC).
+Pre-training was based on the [original BERT code](https://github.com/google-research/bert) provided by Google, and training details are described in our paper.
+Currently available versions of pre-trained weights are as follows:

+* **BioBERT v1.0 (+ PubMed 200K)** - based on BERT-base (same vocabulary)
+* **BioBERT v1.0 (+ PMC 270K)** - based on BERT-base (same vocabulary)
+* **BioBERT v1.0 (+ PubMed 200K + PMC 270K)** - based on BERT-base (same vocabulary)

+Make sure to specify the versions of pre-trained weights used in your works.
 Note that as we are using WordPiece vocabulary (`vocab.txt`) provided by Google, any new words in biomedical corpus can be represented with subwords (for instance, Leukemia => Leu + ##ke + ##mia).
 Building a new subword vocabulary for BioBERT could lose compatibility with the original pre-trained BERT.
 More details are in the closed [issue #1](https://github.com/naver/biobert-pretrained/issues/1).

 ## Pre-training corpus
 We do not provide pre-processed version of each corpus.
 However, each pre-training corpus could be found in the following links: